Classical-driving-assisted quantum synchronization in non-Markovian environments: Synchronization Regions and the Hollowed Arnold Tongue

-In Fig.~\ref{fig3}(a), we show how the synchronization region is governed by the detuning between the TLS frequency $\omega_0$ and the spectral center frequency $\omega_{c}$ for varied coupling strength $\gamma$.
+In Fig.~\ref{fig3}(a), we show how the synchronization region is governed by the detuning between the TLS frequency $\omega_0$ and the spectral center frequency $\omega_{c}$ for different coupling strength $\gamma$ in the non-Markovian regime.
+To vary the coupling strength, we consider the coupling strength $\gamma$ in spectral density $J(\omega)$ varying in units of $\gamma_{0}$.
 The contour plot of maximal $S(\phi)$ is similar to the Arnold tonguelike phase diagrams \cite{Pikovsky2001}.
 It is worth mentioning that the presence of classical driving makes the synchronization regions different from those found in previous literatures, in which the synchronization region only exists either inside or outside the tongue.
 However, in our model, it is remarkable that the synchronization regions exist both inside and outside the tongue.
 We name this phase diagram as the \emph{hollowed} Arnold tongue.
-The hollowed Arnold tongue takes the white lines as the boundary line, above which there is no synchronization (i.e., $\rm{Max}[S(\phi)]=0$).
+The hollowed Arnold tongue takes the white lines as the boundary line, on which there is no synchronization (i.e., $\rm{Max}[S(\phi)]=0$).
 In the outer area of the boundary line, the region of synchronization increases with the decrease of the $\gamma$.
-This is straightforward as the weak coupling between TLS and environment favors enhancing the phase locking.
+This is straightforward as the weak coupling between TLS and the environment favors enhancing the in-phase synchronization.
 However, the trend inside the tongue is exactly the opposite of the outside situation, which implies that the region of synchronization becomes larger with stronger coupling.
-The reason for this counterintuitive phenomenon is that we have traversed all possible values of $\phi\in[-\pi,\pi]$ to find the phase preference.
+The reason for this counterintuitive phenomenon is that we have traversed all possible values of $\phi\in[-\pi,\pi]$ to find the phase preference regardless of whether it is in-phase synchronization or anti-phase synchronization.
+It is in-phase synchronization on the outside of the tongue and anti-phase synchronization on the inside of the tongue.
 Namely, the locked phases inside and outside the tongue are different.
-Another intriguing feature is that the central line of the tongue region is not at $\delta=0$, but at $\delta=\Delta-\sqrt{\Delta^2+4\Omega^2}$, which is shifted by the classical driving field.
-This could be understand from the quasimode theory, as we will show in Sec.~\ref{sec:5}.
+Another intriguing feature is that the central line of the tongue region is not at $\delta=0$, but at $\delta=\Delta-\sqrt{\Delta^2+\Omega^2}$, which is shifted by the classical driving field.
+This could be understood from the quasimode theory, as we will show in Sec.~\ref{sec:5}.